Paul A. Kirschner & Mirjam Neelen

 In one of the Dutch newspapers (Financiële Dagblad) it says: The choices made in the National Science Agenda will determine which science proposals will get funding.
 If knowledge institutions collaborate with commercial and community organisations as well as proposals that have an eye for valorisation (for example, translating scientific knowledge into a next level of products or services) will receive a far better rating.
 Hence, their chances of getting funding are much higher.
 According to the Dutch State Secretary for Education the societal “added value” of scientific research must be maximised, which is possible through education, valorisation, and economic applications.
 In other words, Mr. State Secretary Dekker is suggesting that science must be driven by thinking in terms of efficiency and utility.

 Flexner starts his article over useless knowledge with an anecdote of a conversation that he had with George Eastman, the founder of Eastman Kodak Company.
-Flexner asked Kodak who he thought was the most useful scientist in the world.
-Kodak answered “Gugleielmo Marconi”.
-Flexner’s response to this answer was rather surprising to Kodak.
+Flexner asked Eastman who he thought was the most useful scientist in the world.
+Eastman answered “Gugleielmo Marconi”.
+Flexner’s response to this answer was rather surprising to Eastman.
 Flexner stated that, although the radio has added immense value to our lives, Marconi’s contribution to this was zero to nothing; a practicality.
 Flexner explained that all Marconi did was adding a final technical detail to what, to that point in time, was pure science.
 Scientists such as James Maxwell (mathematical calculations on magnetism and electricity) and Heinrich Hertz (theoretical physics research on electromagnetic waves) laid the foundations for Marconi’s final piece of cake.
 Maxwell and Hertz did not think “utility” or “application”; they studied ‘stuff’ based on pure curiosity!
 According to Flexner, “Hertz and Maxwell could invent nothing, but it was their useless theoretical work which was seized upon by a clever technician and which has created new means for communication, utility, and amusement by which men whose merits are relatively slight have obtained fame and earned millions”.

 Flexner lists some additional examples in his article and then concludes: